judithbergada/bacolonyzer/docs/usage.md

 **Light correction**

-By default, BaColonyzer normalises wach of the images and the colony areas by subtracting the value of the agar.
+By default, BaColonyzer normalises all of the images and the colony areas by subtracting the value of the agar.
 This is highly recommended, since it will correct for differences in light intensities between and within images, and results will be more accurate.